SakshamG7/TicTacToeAI/README.md

 #### Contact: mail@aceiq.ca
 #### Location: Canada, ON, Oakville

 I Think a better fitness function, based on the median or something would be a better measure of the model's performance, as we have to trust that the latest model is the best, since it would make more draws over time, thus having a lower fitness than the previous round.
+Perhaps using ELO instead?